 Supporting electrolytes are solvent-based liquids that contain inert salt additives (defined as supporting salts) which are not electrochemically converted.
-These additive salts can increase the conductivity of the electrolyte and thereby improve the efficiency of electrochemical processes $^{1-3}$ .
-For example, in industrial copper refining and winning the conductivity of aqueous CuSO4 baths is increased by $H_2SO_4$ addition $^{4,5}$ .
-Supported electrolytes with at least three different sorts of ions also emerge when reactive ion types are dissolved in for instance aqueous solutions $^{6-8}$ , molten salts $^{9-11}$ , deep eutectic solvents $^{12,13}$ , or ionic liquids $^{14-17}$ .
+These additive salts can increase the conductivity of the electrolyte and thereby improve the efficiency of electrochemical processes1-3.
+For example, in industrial copper refining and winning the conductivity of aqueous CuSO4 baths is increased by H2SO4 addition.
+Electrolytes with at least three different sorts of ions also emerge when reactive ion types are dissolved with inert ions in for instance aqueous salt solutions6-8, molten salts9-11, deep eutectic solvents , or ionic liquids 14-17.

-For binary (one type of cation and one type of anion) solvent-based electrolytes the transport of ions was experimentally characterized and theoretically described in various works $^{18-20}$ .
-In these systems, the electrolyte is thinning out at the electrode at which dissolved ions are electrochemically converted, whereas the ions accumulate at the electrode which introduces them into the electrolyte.
-Thus, electrochemical reactions cause concentration gradients in liquid electrolytes $^{21-23}$ that ultimately limit the current that electric-field and diffusion-driven ion transport can carry without locally depleting the concentration of the converted ion types $^{24}$ .
-The limited currents and concentration gradients in multiion systems with its relation to the microenvironment at the electrode (such as pH $^{25,26}$ ) display an important design aspect for electrochemical devices for batteries $^{21-23}$ , the separation of ions $^{27,28}$ , $CO_2$ reduction $^{29,30}$ , electrowinning $^{31,32}$ , electroplating $^{33-35}$ and so forth.
+For binary (one type of cation and one type of anion) solvent-based electrolytes the transport of ions was experimentally characterized and theoretically described in various works18-20.
+In these systems, the electrolyte is thinning out at the electrode at which dissolved ions are electrochemically converted, whereas the ions accumulate at the electrode which introduces ions into the electrolyte.
+Thus, electrochemical reactions cause driven ion transport can carry without locally depleting the concentration of the converted ion types.
+The limited currents and concentration gradients in multi-ion systems with its relation to the microenvironment at the electrode (such as pH) display an important design aspect for electrochemical devices for batteries21-23, the separation of ions, $CO_2$ reduction, electrowinning, electroplating33-35 and so forth.

-In binary electrolytic solutions, the electrolyte parameterization is described by the transfer numbers (that describe the different contributions of the anions and cations to the conduction), the mutual diffusion coefficient (pairwise diffusion of anions and cations under the boundary condition of electroneutrality in the solution) and the molar conductivity.
-These properties depend on the concentration, for which the electrochemically driven concentration gradients require a spatially resolved parameterization for a precise transport modeling .
-Numerical time domain modeling of the electrochemical transport differential equations has proven its reliability to represent the concentration dependence of the electrolyte parameterization, while it also can resolve changing boundary conditions such as varying currents .
+In binary electrolytic solutions, the electrolyte parameterization is described by the transfer numbers (that describe the different contributions of the anions and cations to the conduction), the mutual diffusion coefficient (pairwise diffusion of anions and cations under the boundary condition of electro-neutrality in the solution) and the molar conductivity.
+These properties depend on the concentration, for which the electrochemically driven concentration gradients require a spatially resolved parameterization for a precise transport modeling.
+Numerical time domain modeling of the electrochemical transport differential equations has proven its reliability to represent the concentration dependence of the electrolyte parameterization, while it also can resolve changing boundary conditions such as varying currents.